floalazais/VisualNovelInterpreter/README.md

 ```
 A **knot** named `start` is implicitly declared at the top of any script file, which means that a user-declared **knot** cannot be named `start`.

-It is also possible to access **knots** from other script files using the following syntax :
+It is also possible to access **knots** from other script files using the following syntax:
 ```
 ->"file.ext"::my_knot
 ```